WeyinmiA/Sentiment-Analysis-Web-App/README.md

 # Sentiment-Analysis-Web-App
 An end to end sentiment analysis project completed as part of the Udacity Machine Learning Engineer Nanodegree.
-This project is built using Python, Pytorch and AWS Sagemaker among other tools.
+This project was built using Python, Pytorch and AWS Sagemaker among other tools.

 The goal of this project was to create a simple web page which a user can use to enter a movie review.
 The web page will then send the review off to the deployed model which will predict the sentiment of the entered review.